Xata/spring2023-cyb490a-team2/scenario-one/team2-sv-document.md

 ## Where

+The DMZ (De-Militarized Zone) is an area in the network that separates the LAN (Local Area Network) from untrusted networks (the internet).
+It serves as an ‘open interface’ for users to access the internet and other networks while keeping the internal network private and secure.

-The Ogani website is hosted in the apache2 server, near the demararcation point of the organizations network; specifically allocated in the CNT-DMZ Palo Firewall.
+The Ogani website is hosted in the apache2 server, near the demarcation point of the organizations LAN; specifically allocated in the CNT-DMZ Palo Firewall.

 [ somehow insert photo here ]